[Fukushima Prefecture] Is the northern town of Koorimachi the birthplace of the Date clan?

 A modern interior, rare for the early Meiji period © Koorimachi

-The Date County Office was abolished in 1926 (Taisho 15), but the building continued to be used as a prefectural branch office, eventually ceasing its role in 1969 (Showa 44)
+The Date County Office was abolished in 1926 (Taisho 15), but the building continued to be used as a branch office of the prefecture, and its role ended in 1969 (Showa 44)

-The former Date County Office was partially damaged in the Great East Japan Earthquake in 2011 (Heisei 23) and the earthquake off the coast of Fukushima Prefecture in 2021 (Reiwa 3), and has been undergoing restoration work.
-However, the work is scheduled to be completed in December 2022 (Reiwa 4), after which the building is scheduled to reopen
+The former Date County Officesuffered some damage from the Great East Japan Earthquake in 2011 and the Fukushima Prefecture Offshore Earthquake in 2021, and underwent restoration work.
+The work was completed in December 2022, and the building is scheduled to reopen thereafter.

 Former Date County Office <Information>